hnbeck/NikosophyWeb/content/home/about.en.md

 [interests]
   interests = [
   	"Philosophy",
-  	"Writing and storytelling",
+  	"Writing and story telling",
     "Learning and Psychology",
-    "uand of course: games"
+    "and of course: games"
   ]